Search

 Air velocities at both CRAH outlets

-"Is your equipment room protected against the failure of its climatic systems during a heatwave? "
+"Is your technical room protected against the failure of its climatic systems during a heatwave? "

-Our customized approach fully integrates these redundancy considerations into our thermal-air engineering studies, to provide our customers with robust and reliable solutions for their thermal management needs.
+Our customized approach fully integrates these redundancy considerations into our thermal-air engineering studies, to provide our customers with robust, reliable solutions for their thermal management needs.

 Design assistance